 - Setting direction, managing change and working collaboratively

 - Financial performance and accountability

 - Board evaluation and effectiveness

-Alongside the core curriculum, participants will also be invited to attend optional Masterclasses on a range of topics.
+Alongside the core curriculum, participants will also be invited to attend two optional Masterclasses on a range of topics.

 Personalised action plan